hatzfeld/certbot-local-dns/README.md

 ```
 After a successful run the normal renewal invocation of certbot will renew the wildcard certificate without human intervention.

-If additional actions have to take place after each renewal of the certificate(s) you may add a hook to the invocation of renew:
+If additional actions have to take place after each renewal of the certificate(s) you may optionally add a hook to the invocation of renew:
 ```
 certbot renew --renew-hook '/etc/letsencrypt/certbot-renew-hook.sh'
 ```
+A stub of such a renewal hook (certbot-renew-hook.sh) is included in this project.

 ## Long description